- 1 Purpose

 To establish a process to facilitate an intuitive, seamless and satisfying User Experience across all University online systems and implement the User Experience principles outlined in the Enterprise Architecture Policy.

-This procedure applies to all Employees, Research Workers and University Members when:
+This procedure applies to all Employees, Researchers and University Members when:

 - planning projects that have the capacity to impact the University online experience;